blaisetine/karate/README.md

 I was a big fan of Street Figher and wanted to build my own game.

-I was much harder thn I though :-(
+I was much harder than I though :-(

 I had to draw each pixel by hand, even the music was composed and encoded by hand.